Cooler, and Still Windy Sunday

 TONIGHT: Increasing clouds.
 Windy.
 Chance of spotty mixed showers late.
 Low: 26.

-SUNDAY: Sun and clouds.
+SUNDAY: Morning clouds, afternoon sun.
 Chance of spotty mixed showers.
 Windy.
 Low: 26.
 High: 36.

 FRIDAY: Sun and clouds.
 Low: 26.
 High: 36.